Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 _NOTE: It is advised but not obligatory to read the binary part of the appendix if you don’t know anything about it before reading this part._

 But there is one register know as F that is very special.
-This register contains “flags” that each have special meaning.
+This register contains "flags" that each have special meaning.
 These flags can be on (represented by a 1) or off (represented by a 0).
-The F register will be updated when the instruction “CMP” (compare two number) is used and by consequence will replace any value that was in the register before.
+The F register will be updated when the instruction "CMP" (compare two number) is used and by consequence will replace any value that was in the register before.

 Let’s see the structure of the F register: